-The most recent common ancestor (MRCA) corresponds to the progenitor that gave rise to v and α lineages in the mutation graph.
-MRCA is the progenitor of all human SARS-CoV-2 infections (proCoV2), which descended from the parental lineage that divergence form and its closest relatives, including bats and pangolins.
-We estimate that proCoV2 existed 5.8 to 8.1 weeks before December 24, 2019, on which the Wuhan-1 was sampled, by using a SARS-CoV-2 HPD mutation rate range of $6.64 \times 10^{-4} - 9.27 \times 10^{-4}$ substitutions per site per year (Pekar et al. 2021).
+The MRCA corresponds to the progenitor that gave rise to ν and α lineages in the mutation graph.
+MRCA is the progenitor of all human SARS-CoV-2 infections (proCoV2), which descended from the parental lineage after its divergence from its closest relatives, including bats and pangolins.
+We estimate that proCoV2 existed 5.8-8.1 weeks before December 24, 2019 sampling date of Wuhan-1, by using an SARS-CoV-2 HPD (Highest Posterior Density) mutation rate range of 6.64×10^{-4} -9.27 $\times 10^{-4}$ substitutions per site per year (Pekar et al. 2021).

-We have made available the proCoV2 genome sequence in FastA format at http://igem.temple.edu/COVID-19, which is the same as the NCBI reference genome with base differences corresponding to $\alpha_1 - \alpha_3$ mutations at positions 18060, 8782, and 28144, as discussed in the main text.
+We have made available the proCoV2 genome sequence in FastA format at http://igem.temple.edu/COVID-19, which is the same as the NCBI reference genome with base differences corresponding to α_1 - α_3 mutations at positions 18060, 8782, and 28144, as discussed in the main text.
 In this mutation graph, COI for each variant is shown next to the arrow.

-Bootstrap analysis
+Bootstrap Analysis

 We assessed the robustness of the mutation history inference to genome sampling by bootstrap analysis.
-We generated 100 bootstrap replicate datasets, each built by randomly selecting 29,861 genomes with replacement.
-Then, SCITE was used to infer the mutation graph for each replicate dataset.
+We generated 100 bootstrap replicate data sets, each built by randomly selecting 29,861 genomes with replacement.
+Then, SCITE was used to infer the mutation graph for each replicate data set.
 Bootstrap confidence level, scored for each variant pair, was the number of replicates in which the given pair of variants were directly connected in the mutation history in the same way as shown in figure 2.
-BCLs were often lower for major variants within groups (e.g., $\varepsilon_1 - \varepsilon_3$) because they occur with very similar frequencies.
-This feature adversely affected the BCL values of mutation orders between groups, e.g., β and ε .
-In this case, we considered each group as a single entity.
-We computed BCL to be the proportion of replicates in which pairs of groups were directly connected in the mutation history in the same way as shown in figure 2.
-Groups used were $\beta_1 - \beta_3$, $\varepsilon_1 - \varepsilon_3$, and $\alpha{1a} - \alpha{1d}$.
+BCLs were often lower for major variants within groups (e.g., ε_1 - ε_3) because they occur with very similar frequencies.
+This feature adversely affected the BCL values of mutation orders between groups, for example, β and ε .
+In this case, we considered each group as a single entity and computed BCL to be the proportion of replicates in which pairs of groups were directly connected in the mutation history in the same way as shown in figure 2.
+Groups used were $\beta_1 - \beta_3$, $\varepsilon_1 \varepsilon_3$, and α{1a} - α{1d} .
 All of these BCL values are shown with an underline.

-Temporal concordance
+Temporal Concordance

 Because MOA analyses did not use spatial or temporal information for genomes or mutations, the inferred mutation history can be validated by evaluating the concordance of the inferred order of mutations with the timing of their first appearance (tf).
-Using the genomes for which virus sampling day, month, and year were available, we determined tf for every variant in the 29KG dataset.
+Using the genomes for which virus sampling day, month, and year were available, we determined tf for every variant in the 29KG data set.
 For mutation i, we compared its tf(i) with tf(j) such that j is the nearest preceding mutation in the mutation graph.
-We found that $tf(j) \ge tf(i)$ for 47 of 49 mutations, except for β{3b} and β{3c} pairs.
+We found that $tf(j) \geq tf(i)$ for 47 of 49 mutations, except for β{3b} and β{3c} pairs.
 These two offshoot mutants of β_3 were sampled 35 days (β{3b}) and 12 days (β{3c}) earlier than their predecessors, which could be due to their low frequency or sequencing error.
 COI of one variant (β{3b}) was low (54%), but the other variant (β{3c}) had a very high COI (97%).

-Mutational fingerprints
+Mutational Fingerprints